tonik/docs/configuration.md

 ## Configuration Files

-All of the configuration settings of a theme are stored in the `config/` directory and main `style.css` file.
+General configuration settings of a theme are stored in the `config/` directory and main `style.css` file.

 #### `style.css`